 Ask me to name the favorite thing I ate in any city I’ve visited and I’ll probably list at least five things because more often than not, I just can’t choose.

-In the US, a few of my favorite cities to visit for a foodie getaway: Chicago, LA, Charleston, New Orleans, Seattle, Portland, San Francisco…the list goes on and on.
-Internationally, Paris tops my list thus far.
+In the US, a few of my favorite cities to visit for a foodie getaway: Austin, Chicago, LA, Charleston, New Orleans, Seattle, Portland, San Francisco…the list goes on and on.
+Internationally, Paris, Copenhagen and Hong Kong top my list thus far.

 If you’ve traveled anywhere awesome in your 20’s, I’d love to hear about it!
 Leave a comment or send me a message on social.